mmshahria/GlassboardTech-API-Reference/Banking/POST Create an ACH Transaction.md

 <strong>routing*<strong> `string`

-The routing transit number for a linked bank account.
+The routing transit number for a linked bank account for this ACH transaction.

 <strong>account*<strong> `string`